n7800/IAMP/README.md

 This collection of source files does not include the following (non-exhaustive) list of items that are be required for the build scripts above to succeed:

 * 7-Zip: Used to compress/extract files.
-Typically named miax.lib.
+Typically named `miax.lib`.
 Available
 in multiple platform and architecture specific instances which run natively.

 * Self-Extractors: Used to package compressed and web based setups.
-Typically named dependentx(.exe) for the GUI version and dependenty for the console version.
+Typically named `dependentx` (`.exe`) for the GUI version and dependenty for the console version.
 Not required for macOS, which does not make use of any self-extractor but creates DMG files with Apple native compression instead, while retaining single file and web build capabilities as on other platforms.